RaulQuez/suzukiRD/README.md

 A single optionalAuth middleware allows 1 product endpoint to serve active only products to customers and all products to authenticated admins with no duplicated routes

 # Environment Variables
 Configuration is supplied via environment variables (see .env.example).
-Secrets are never committed; production values live in the hosting platforms' encrypted variable stores.
+Secrets are never committed.

 Raul Henriquez